jkmoore/audio-based-game/README.md

 Finally, click the "Start the game" button to begin.
 Depending on your machine, you may need to allow microphone access after each game ends.

+Again, the right side visuals will tell you whether you need to make your voice a higher pitch or a lower pitch in order to destroy the enemy.
+The "oh yeah," indicates that you are at the right pitch!

 Good luck and happy yelling!